Retrofarm/core-clone-mod-of-compound/README.md

 1. Charge a fee on token transfers
 2. Users can earn the fee by farming

+#Deflationary Through Buy Backs n Burns#

+Tokens are bought and burned from the proceeds of the NFT commemorative weekly sales.
 This simple process means that those holding tokens are able to farm without infinite inflation.

 # Keeping **Liquidity Liquid**